DME-3/LiDAR-Min-Alt-Surface/README.md

 # LiDAR-Min-Alt-Surface
-Process LiDAR survey files to find the minimum altitude surface over an area (600 m / 1000 ft protection from obstacles).
+Process LiDAR aerial survey files to determine the minimum flight altitude surface over a defined area.
+A protection volume of 600 m horizontally and 1000 ft vertically from obstacles is used.

 ![contour](https://raw.githubusercontent.com/DME-3/LiDAR-Min-Alt-Surface/main/assets/contourf.png)